clean v-dem data

 it to make sure that it downloaded properly.

-Next, download the variable on women’s represenation that we used in Module 1.2 (“SG.GEN.PARL.ZS”) and at least one additional measure related to women’s empowerment.
+Next, download the variable on women’s representation that we used in Module 1.2 (“SG.GEN.PARL.ZS”), at least one additional measure related to women’s empowerment and a measure of wealth (GDP per capita).
 Go to the WDI site the wb_search() function to identify relevant variables.
 Download data for the same time period as you did for the V-Dem data for all countries.
+Ensure that at least one of the variables you select is different from the ones we explored in class.

 Try to make sure you download indicators with enough data to conduct your analysis.
 You won’t get great results if there are too many NAs.